 Unfortunately, a lot of people don’t realize just how complex shrub pruning can be.

-A lot of people don’t realize that different shrubs require different pruning methods.
+A lot of people don’t realize that different shrubs require different pruning techniques.
 In fact, if we really wanted to get technical, we could probably write a different blog article about each and every common shrub out there and how to prune it.
 However, since we know you just want the basics, we’ll leave it at that.

 But some shrubs, such as Rhododendron, need to be pruned by hand with a precise pruning instrument.
 It’s important that you and your landscape professional understand which varieties might require hand-pruning and which do not.

 It’s also very important that your pruning and trimming tools are sharp.
 This is one of the hassles of DIY shrub pruning as you may not know where to go to get your tools sharpened or you may not feel like standing in a long line to do so.
-But trimming your shrubs with dull tools can cause damage.
+But trimming shrubs with dull tools can cause damage.

 2. Pruning Shrubs at the Wrong Time